chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 In classical *Analytics*, we analyze historical/observed data.
 In Big Data, we analyze massive amounts of such data.
 A typical question to answer with analytics could be how to compute the number of visitors of the previous season based on all bookings of said season.

-In *Prediction*, we analyze the past to build a model that can predict the future (are other unknowns).
+In *Prediction*, we analyze the past to build a model that can predict the future.
+In more general terms, one fits a model on a set of training data to use it for inferring any unknown/unseen observation.
 We often use statistical methods (such as Generalized Linear Models, Logistic Regression, etc.) as well as Machine Learning (SVM, Gradient Boosted Trees, Deep Learning, etc.) techniques to build these models.
 A typical question to answer with prediction could be to forecast the number of visitors for the next season based on all bookings of all previous seasons.

-*EAJ: personally I don't like to think of prediciton as having something to do with predicting futures - that is but one type of inference problem.
-In more general terms, it could probably be described as "attempting to say something about the unobserved, based on what has been observed"*

 *Modeling* builds on both analytics and prediction capabilities.
 In *Modeling*, the aims is to analyze the past and build a model to predict different possibilities of the future depending on the model parameters.
 These models are often more complicated than a simple statistical or Machine Learning model and take into account multiple state variables and parameters that can be modified.
 A typical question to answer with modeling could be to forecast the number of visitors for the next season if the winter will be two weeks shorter based on all bookings of all previous seasons plus loads of additional data sources (weather data, etc.).